gottingen/ea/docs/source/en/quick_start.rst

 In order to give you a better experience and use of EA, we recommend that you follow the steps below.
 It is our greatest honor that EA can help you. here we go!

-Recommendations
+recommendations
 =====================================

-Try Install
+try install
 ---------------------------------------

 step 1, download and install EA. the install guide see :ref:`build_and_install_section` section

-Try a stand-alone deployment
+try a stand-alone deployment
 -----------------------------------------

 step 2, try deploy EA meta stand alone and using `eacli` to manage `eameta` see :ref:`stand_alone_section` section

-Try a cluster stand-alone
+try a cluster stand-alone
 -----------------------------------------

 step 3, try deploy EA meta stand alone cluster using `eacli` to manage `eameta` see :ref:`stand_alone_section` section

-Try a cluster stand-alone
+god's perspective
 -----------------------------------------

+step 3, A quick glance at overview and outline design, got a general impression of EA's architecture and various components, see :ref: